Indexing/Replacing Documents in Elasticsearch

 The key is sorting.

-Now we want to do a header operation like the previous example and this time via Rest Request Body together.
+Now we want to do a search operation like the previous example and this time we do it through Rest Request Body.

 Introduction to query language in Elasticsearch: